 Reading List: [link to the Talis Aspire reading list for the module]

-The assessment patterns for both second year and final year students are here.
+The assessment patterns for both intermediate year and final year students are here.

 Objectives and outcomes: By the end of this module you should have

 - acquired knowledge of selected texts and concepts relating to the Yiddish literatures and cultures

 - developed analytical and critical skills through close reading/viewing of the set texts

 - demonstrated knowledge of relevant cultural and critical contexts within which to situate the set texts